Requirement of Flexibility

 - First support is almost always a “Rest Support”.

-- Reduce stress by providing flexibility in the piping system and proper balanced supporting to ensure uniform distribution of piping loads.
+- Reduce stress by providing flexibility in the piping system and properly balanced support to ensure uniform distribution of piping loads.

-- Remember that pipe moves when hot and movement shall not be restrained by adjacent pipe.
+- Remember that pipe moves when hot and movement shall not be restrained by the adjacent pipe.

 - Remember that expansion leg in the other direction/plane is good but in third direction/plane is better (3-D loop better than 2-D)

-- Piping design owns the ultimate responsibility for effective, economic and efficient design
+- Piping design owns the ultimate responsibility for effective, economical and efficient design